 Learn to implement sound marketing and business strategies to grow a company and your career with this specialized online bachelor's from Southern New Hampshire University.

-Georgetown University is a good choice for individuals pursuing a bachelor's degree in management sciences & quantitative methods.
-Located in the city of Washington, Georgetown is a private not-for-profit university with a very large student population.
+Georgetown University is a wonderful choice for individuals pursuing a bachelor's degree in management sciences & quantitative methods.
+Located in the large city of Washington, Georgetown is a private not-for-profit university with a very large student population.

-Those management sciences & quantitative methods students who get their bachelor's degree from Georgetown University receive $13,301 more than the typical management science student.
+Those management sciences & quantitative methods students who get their bachelor's degree from Georgetown University receive $13,301 more than the average management science grad.

-George Washington University is a wonderful choice for individuals interested in a bachelor's degree in management sciences & quantitative methods.
-GWU is a fairly large private not-for-profit university located in the large city of Washington.
+George Washington University is a great choice for individuals interested in a bachelor's degree in management sciences & quantitative methods.
+GWU is a very large private not-for-profit university located in the city of Washington.

-Soon after graduation, management science bachelor's recipients typically make an average of $66,362 at the beginning of their careers.
+Soon after graduating, management science bachelor's recipients typically earn an average of $66,362 in the first five years of their career.

 The bars on the spread charts above show the distribution of the schools on this list +/- one standard deviation from the mean.